-In order to obtain meaningful results, the modal analysis of the micro-station in performed in-situ.
+To obtain meaningful results, the modal analysis of the micro-station in performed in-situ.
 To do so, all the micro-station stage controllers are turned "ON".
-This is especially important for stages for which the stiffness is provided by local feedback control, which is case for the air bearing spindle, and the translation stage.
-If these local feedback control were turned OFF, this would have resulted in very low frequency modes difficult to measure in practice, and this would also have lead to decoupled dynamics which would not be the case in practice.
+This is especially important for stages for which the stiffness is provided by local feedback control, such as the air bearing spindle, and the translation stage.
+If these local feedback controls were turned OFF, this would have resulted in very low-frequency modes that were difficult to measure in practice, and it would also have led to decoupled dynamics, which would not be the case in practice.

-The top part representing the active stabilization stage has been disassembled as the active stabilization stage and the sample will be added in the multi-body model afterwards.
+The top part representing the active stabilization stage was disassembled as the active stabilization stage will be added in the multi-body model afterwards.

-To perform the modal-analysis from the measured responses, the $n \times n$ frequency response function matrix H needs to be measured, where n is the considered number of degrees of freedom.
-The H{jk} element of this Frequency Response Function (FRF) matrix corresponds to the frequency response function from a force F_k applied at Degree of freedom (DoF) k to the displacement of the structure X_j at DoF j.
-Measuring this FRF matrix is very time consuming as it requires to make $n \times n$ measurements.
-However thanks to the principle of reciprocity ($H{jk} = H{kj}$) and using the point measurement (H{jj}), it is possible to reconstruct the full matrix by measuring only one column or one line of the matrix H [1, chapt.
+To perform the modal analysis from the measured responses, the $n \times n$ frequency response function matrix $\mathbf{H}$ needs to be measured, where n is the considered number of degrees of freedom.
+The $H{jk}$ element of this Frequency Response Function (FRF) matrix corresponds to the frequency response function from a force $F_k$ applied at Degree of freedom (DoF) k to the displacement of the structure $X_j$ at DoF j.
+Measuring this FRF matrix is time consuming as it requires to make $n \times n$ measurements.
+However, due to the principle of reciprocity $(H{jk} = H{kj})$ and using the point measurement $(H{jj})$ , it is possible to reconstruct the full matrix by measuring only one column or one line of the matrix $\mathbf{H}$ [1, chapt.
 5.2].
-Therefore, a minimum set of n frequency response functions needs to be measured.
-This can be done either by measuring the response X_j at a fixed DoF j while applying forces F_i for at all n considered DoF, or by applying a force F_k at a fixed DoF k and measuring the response X_i for all nDoF.
+Therefore, a minimum set of n frequency response functions is required.
+This can be done either by measuring the response $X_j$ at a fixed DoF j while applying forces $F_i$ for at all n considered DoF, or by applying a force $F_k$ at a fixed DoF k and measuring the response $X_i$ for all n DoF.

-It is however not advised to measure only one row or one column as one or more modes may be missed by an unfortunate choice of force or acceleration measured locations (for instance if the force is applied at a vibration node of a particular mode).
-In this modal-analysis, it is chosen to measure the response of the structure at all considered DoF, and to excite the structure at one location in three directions in order to have some redundancy and to make sure that all modes are properly identified.
+It is however not advised to measure only one row or one column, as one or more modes may be missed by an unfortunate choice of force or acceleration measurement location (for instance if the force is applied at a vibration node of a particular mode).
+In this modal analysis, it is chosen to measure the response of the structure at all considered DoF, and to excite the structure at one location in three directions in order to have some redundancy, and to ensure that all modes are properly identified.